Skip to main content

 You can access ODocs at http://odocs.osmre.gov/

 To begin a search, you must select a State or Tribe and an evaluation year.
-Please refer to the ODocs website for a description of the types of documents that may be available and to determine which documents are available for a particular State or Tribe.
+Please refer to the ODocs website for a description of the types of documents and final work plans that may be available.
+You may also request a hard copy of the document from your state or tribal contact.

 We encourage public participation in the oversight process.